dcop7/tips_and_guides/workflow/personal_workflow.md

 * Work
 * Personal

-❗ Don't create a project per Topic — use the task title for context instead:
+❗ Don't create a project per Topic — use the task title for context:
 `[API redesign] Update auth endpoint docs` tells you everything without a dedicated project.

 **Priorities:**